Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 3. The Contrarian Take

 Challenge a commonly accepted truth in your niche.
-Make viewers question what they think they know.

 Example: "Stop posting every day.
 It's killing your growth." (for a niche where daily posting is gospel)